 Many children are labeled troublemakers or problem children because their needs aren’t addressed.

+Sadly, this starts early and continues throughout life, often making the child and the adult feel different, wrong, a failure, too weird, and so on.
+It interferes with their ability to make friends, learn, develop confidence, and even find the unique gifts that their differences may bring.
 The range of what’s now being called neurodiversity is increasing.
 It has many overlapping symptoms, making it challenging, if not impossible, to pinpoint or pigeonhole your child into a specific category.
 Currently, neurodiversity includes ASD (autism and Asperger’s), SPS (Sensory Processing Disorder), ADD (Attention Deficit Disorder), ADHD (Attention Deficit Hyperactivity Disorder), and newly added HSP (Highly Sensitive Person) and Empath (a more intense form of HSP)

 Hypersensitivity Shows Up in Different Ways